cha87de/clouds-exercises/ex-6/lesson-swarm.md

 ## Task: Setup Docker Swarm

 Deploy three virtual machines with docker installed on OpenStack.
 We can use the terraform bundle "terraform-dockernodes.zip" to automatise this process.
+Update the `provider.tf` as we did in exercise 4.

 Log in to the three VMs via SSH.
 Validate that Docker is running (e.g. via `docker ps -a`).
 Docker Swarm is inactive, validate output of `docker info` and search for line `Swarm: inactive`.